jimhigson/oboe.js/writing/main/5_Implementation.md

 pattern when new application callbacks are registered is relatively insignificant because it is performed much less often.

-The compilation is performed by recursively by examining the left-most side of the string for a JSONPath clause.
+The compilation is performed by recursively examining the left-most side of the string for a JSONPath clause.
 For each clause type there is a function which tests ascents for that clause, for example by checking the field name; by partial completion the field name function would be